ChenyanJiangAriana/wad2-moviesApp2/README.md

 ......
 A bullet-point list of the ADDITIONAL user features you have implemented for the  Movies Fan app ......,

- + Feature 1 - trending people : user can see the cast which is now very popular a statement of its purpose/objective .....
+ + Feature 1 - trending people : user can see the cast which is now very popular
  + Feature 2 - new React UI libraries: Material UI - build a new temporary drawer - entrance for (Watch List, Favorite Movies, Home Page, Trending People) combine this new element into the old site components
- + Feature 3 - new Detail Page, contain the similar movie recommentation
+ + Feature 3 - new Detail Page, contain the similar movie recommentation, new function - see the related cast
- + etc
- + etc
+ + Feature 4 - user can see the traller in the movie detail page
+ + Feature 5 - slide in now playing movies showed all page as a recommadation for attract people to learn more about now playing movies
+ + Feature 6 - can see similar movies in movie detail page and related cast information
+ + Feature 7 - use the login function and firebase to make some authentifiaton, also log out function.

 ## Setup requirements (If required).

 ......
 A brief explanation of any non-standard setup steps necessary to run your app/client locally (after cloning the repo) ........

+npm install

 ## API Data Model.